dblevins/gistpaste/README.markdown

 - __-o__ or __--open__

-Open the URL in a browser once after pasting.
+Open the URL in a browser after pasting.
 Supported via the __open__ command (Mac OSX), or the __xdg-open__ command (Linux) if either are available.